Dental Night Guard vs. Dental Retainer

 Have questions about ordering your custom night guard or dental retainer set online?

 Most people have a few questions before ordering their custom night guard online.
 Here we attempt to answer the most common questions asked at Sentinel Mouthguards.
-The good news is: IT’S EASY and there are actually a lot of benefits to ordering direct from a dental lab that you don’t get when you go through a dental office (including saving hundreds of dollars).
+The good news is: IT’S EASY and there are actually a lot of benefits to ordering directly from a dental lab that you don’t get when you go through a dental office (including saving hundreds of dollars).

 Q: “I’m nervous about taking my own dental impression.
 What if I don’t get it right the first time?”